worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 [DIME Data Security Assessment](https://survey.wb.surveycto.com/collect/DataSecAssess) (do not submit this NDA before you have passed the assessment).
 I agree that I will follow those Guidelines in all my research tasks at DIME.
-I also understand that it is my responsibility to stay updated on DIME Analytics Data Security Guideline and that I am personally responsible for any data breaches resulting from failure to following those guidelines;
+I also understand that it is my responsibility to stay updated on the DIME Analytics Data Security Guidelines, and that I am personally responsible for any data breaches resulting from failure to follow those guidelines;
 and that I must report any violation of those guidelines immediately to the primary investigator.

 I also confirm that it is my responsibility to follow up with DIME Analytics (dimeanalytics@worldbank.org)